mjziebarth/REHEATFUNQ/README.md

 - Fixed a problem with the access of NumPy headers in Cython files on some systems in isolated build mode.
 - Fix wrong buffer size in `marginal_posterior_tail_quantiles_batch`.
+- Changed the following notebooks in `jupyter/REHEATFUNQ` for the resubmission of the REHEATFUNQ paper (https://doi.org/10.5194/egusphere-2023-222):
+  `03-Gamma-Conjugate-Prior-Parameters.ipynb`,
+  `06-Heat-Flow-Analysis.ipynb`, `A2-Goodness-of-Fit_R_and-Mixture-Distributions.ipynb`,
+  `A4-Resilience-to-Other-Distributions.ipynb`,
+  `A6-Comparison-With-Other-Distributions.ipynb`,
+- Updated the `Dockerfile-stable` image and fix various build issues.

 ### [1.4.0] - 2023-02-01
 #### Added